pypsa-meets-earth/governance/GOVERNANCE_pme.md

 PyPSA-meets-Earth is a collaborative open source initiative dedicated to building a transparent, inclusive, and reproducible energy system modeling ecosystem, leveraging the PyPSA framework and contributing to the broader scientific and policy discourse around sustainable transitions.
 This document outlines how the community collaborates and governs to achieve these goals.

+## Decision Making: Lazy Consensus

+Most decisions in PyPSA-meets-Earth are made using **lazy consensus**: if no one objects within a reasonable period (typically 5-7 days), the proposal is accepted.
+Only in rare cases where consensus cannot be reached, a more formal vote may be called (see "Supermajority" below).

-## Community Roles and Path to Maintainership
+## Community Roles and Path to Maintainer

+Roles apply equally to code and non-code activities (e.g., documentation, community, tools, streams).
 The following table lists the roles within the PyPSA-meets-Earth community, describing:

 - General responsibilities expected by individuals in each role
 - Requirements necessary to join or remain in a role
-- Associated permissions and privileges
+- Associated access rights

 <table>
   <thead>